-Dr. Vender has attended courses on GCP as well as ICH and has over seventeen years experience of clinical investigations with high recruitment and retention of compliant patients.
-He has participated and been the principal investigator in over 80 clinical trials at this private research site.
+Dr. Vender has attended courses on GCP as well as ICH and has over twenty years experience of clinical investigations with high recruitment and retention of compliant patients.
+He has participated and been the principal investigator in over 100 clinical trials at this private research site.
 He is Associate Clinical Professor at McMaster University in the Department of Medicine, Division of Dermatology in an off-site teaching capacity only.
 He is Honorary Staff and Dermatology Consultant at St. Joseph's Hospital in Hamilton, Ontario for over twenty years.
-He serves as member of the Council of Contributing Editors of The Chronicle of Skin & Allergy, Dermatology Times and the Journal of Cutaneous Medicine and Surgery.
-He also serves as a member on an Independent Research Ethics Board.
+He serves as member of the editorial group for the Journal of Cutaneous Medicine and Surgery and Journal of Skin.
+He has also written guest editorials for the British Journal of Dermatology.
+He peer reviews manuscripts form the Journal of the American Academy of Dermatology, The Journal of the European Association of Dermatology as well as the British Journal of Dermatology He also serves as a member on an Independent Research Ethics Board.
 He has published many peer-reviewed manuscripts, and has presented posters and abstracts internationally.

 Dr. Arthur Lau is currently an assistant professor in the division of rheumatology at McMaster University, Canada.
 He obtained his medical degree from McMaster University.
 He also completed his internal medicine and rheumatology training at McMaster University.
 He then completed the clinical investigator program, concurrently obtaining an MSc in health research methodology through McMaster.
 His clinical and research interest focuses on the screening and treatment of osteoporosis, metabolic bone disease in patients with chronic kidney disease, and the treatment of inflammatory arthritis.